TIL: “West Brit” and some other FB fun and complaints

 I know where you’re coming from ’cause I used to despise him as well until the last 6 months or so.

 I have an idea for a play that would be set in Belfast in the 70s, and the more I research into that world, the more I’ve come to understand why Bono thinks the way he thinks.
 Now I see him as misguided, naive, and a product of the time and place he grew up in with the IRA and the Orangemen blowing the shit out of each other instead of uniting against common enemies.
 All the TG4 propaganda in Ireland spewing shit against nationalism as a great evil, etc., plus he had friends who were witness to one of the Ulster bombing campaigns in Dublin in May of 1974 that killed 33 civilians.

 I still think he’s wrong, but I don’t think he’s actually malicious, just deluded.
 He’s so terrified of war and atrocities in the short term that he is blind to the war and atrocities that will inevitably happen down the road on account of the fallout from today’s foolish idealism.
 (Same as the Troubles were the inevitable fallout from the last 600 years of British meddling in and invasions of Ireland.)

-And holy shit is a large swath of Ireland ever fucked and cucked now – less than 100 years after fighting for their Independence from the UK and they’re under the boot of the EU.
+And holy shit is a large swath of Ireland ever cucked now – less than 100 years after fighting for their Independence from the UK and they’re under the boot of the EU.
 Which is a product of a whole generation of men like Bono who were terrorized by the Troubles and brainwashed into the whole “peace and compromise at any cost, even loss of freedom and sovereignty” shit.

 Just as the UK is currently being punished for Brexit, Ireland has already been brutalized for her defiance of the last century.